UNIFAT Primary School

-- assistance for more orphans
+- greater scholarship assistance for students

 - a separate and more appropriate space for the littlest children

-- windows and doors for the classrooms
+- windows and doors for all classrooms

 - better textbooks and greater digital resources to meet teachers’ and students’ needs